williamcaban/ocp-rt/README.md

     ```NOTE: We are still investigating the Max latency results as seems to be due to the testing methodology.```

-- For longer runtime, for example to setup a test to run for 3 hour modify the environment variable of the cyclictest Pod:
+- For longer runtime, for example to setup a test to run for 3 hours, modify the environment variable `DURATION` in the cyclictest Pod definition:
     ```
     env:
       - name: DURATION